Vegan Breakfast Cookies

 - Add the rest of the ingredients and mix until all the ingredients are well combined and the dough is thick and heavy.

-- Scoop the cookie dough onto the baking sheet, flattening each cookie slightly.
+- Scoop the cookie dough onto the baking sheet, making 8 cookies and flattening each slightly.
 The cookies will not spread while baking, so you can space them relatively close together.